Orange CT Homepage

 • Written amount must be legible and match the numeric amount, - if we can't read it or the numeric and written amount don't match, we can't process it

-• Payment coupon should be enclosed with payment
+• Payment coupons should be enclosed with payment

 As the last day to pay approaches, the office is extremely busy.
-If you mail in a payment U.S. postmarked on or prior to August 1, 2022, it is considered on time even if we don't process it until after that date.
+If you mail in a payment U.S. postmarked on or prior to the grace period end date is considered on time even if we don't process it until after that date.

 If your check is returned for any reason your original post mark doesn't apply.
-A replacement check must be postmarked by August 1, 2022 to be considered on time.
+A replacement check must be postmarked by the end of the grace period to be considered on time.

 Online Payment Information

-View information (PDF) about online payment of taxes, available beginning February 16, 2016.
-There is a fee associated.
-Motor vehicle tax clearance will take up to 11 days.
+Motor vehicle tax clearance will take up to 10 days.
 For 24-hour clearance, delinquent tax bills must be paid in cash in the office between 8:30 a.m. and 12:00 p.m. or 1:00 p.m. to 4:00 p.m.
-THERE IS NO SAME DAY CLEARANCE AVAILABLE at this time!
+THERE IS SAME DAY DMV CLEARANCE available depending on the availability of staff to handle the transaction.
+The convenience charge is $20.
+Normal clearance for cash payment at the window is next day release.
+Note: the overnight electronic processing for the website has an additional delay of 24 hours before the payment shows as paid.
+The website will indicate the bill is being processed.

 View Bill Online